eventsentry/powershell_module/README.md

 `Import-Module EventSentry`

 # Installation
-Download the zip file and extract all files into an **EventSentry** sub folder, in one of the supported modules directories.
+Download the zip file (from green "Code" button, then click Download Zip) and extract all files into an **EventSentry** sub folder, in one of the supported modules directories.
 You can find out which module directories are in PowerShell's search path with the following command:

 `$ENV:PSModulePath`